ANALYSIS-Delta's pilot deal turns up the heat on rival airlines' union negotiations

 Tajer, the union rep for American's pilots, said while the company is not facing a problem in attracting pilots, it is hard pressed for enough instructors to train them.
 A deal will increase the population of instructor pilots, he added.

-(Reporting by Rajesh Kumar Singh in Chicago and Allison Lampert in Montreal, editing by Ben Klayman and Aurora Ellis)
+(Reporting by Rajesh Kumar Singh in Chicago and Allison Lampert in Montreal; editing by Ben Klayman, Aurora Ellis and Jonathan Oatis)

 ((rajeshkumar.singh@thomsonreuters.com; +1-313-484-5370; Reuters Messaging: rajeshkumar.singh.thomsonreuters.com@reuters.net))